AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

 * Persist the data automatically using BTW's **`PlayerDataEntry`** system.
 * Preserve the data across deaths, respawns, and world reloads.
 * Sync the data between server and client (so players can see it immediately).
-* Display the value in chat to confirm it’s working.
+* Display the value in chat to confirm it's working.

-When you join a world, you’ll see a message like:
+When you join a world, you'll see a message like:

 ```
 Welcome back!
 You have joined 3 times.